nanoframework/nanoframework.github.io/content/building/build-esp32.md

 ### Debugging nanoCLR without special hardware

 If you do not have access to any special hardware required for debug methods mentioned above you still may use some old-school technique: just place some temporary code at interesting places to get the required information.
 Using steps below you will get that information in Visual Studio's standard debug output window.
 Certainly Visual Studio must be debugging something to have that window in working state.
 So this hack will work only in cases when you want to debug a nanoCLR code which can be executed via managed code.

-1. Write some managed code which results in a nanoCLR call executing the code you are interested in.
+- **Step 1**: Write some managed code which results in a nanoCLR call executing the code you are interested in.
-2. Choose one or more places in nanoCLR code where you want to know something. e.g.: What is the value of a variable?
+- **Step 2**: Choose one or more places in nanoCLR code where you want to know something. e.g.: What is the value of a variable?
 Which part of an if-else statement gets executed?
-3. Put the following temporary code there:
+- **Step 3**: Put the following temporary code there:

 ```cpp
         {